Armed Trespassing Charges in Florida

 Get an attorney you can trust to defend your legal rights

 In general terms, a Trespass occurs whenever an individual willfully enters or remains on a property without being authorized, licensed, or invited – or, once on the property legally, the defendant is given notice to leave by an authorized person.
 Usually, a trespass is a misdemeanor.

 However, if the individual becomes armed with either a firearm or dangerous weapon (before or while the trespass is allegedly occurring), trespassing becomes a felony crime with much more serious consequences.
 This happens all the time in Florida when people hunt or shoot guns on someone else’s property.
 Don’t get pushed around by the system.
-Contact an experienced defense lawyer on your side who will stand up for your legal rights.
+Contact an experienced Lakeland defense lawyer who will stand up for your legal rights.
 Get Thomas C. Grajek, Attorney at Law.

 How armed trespassing happens

 Again, the definition of armed trespassing is having a firearm or other dangerous weapon at any point while the trespass is occurring.
 This means that if the individual did not have a firearm or dangerous weapon when they first went onto the property, but picked up a firearm or was given a gun or dangerous weapon while on the property, the crime is elevated to a felony offense.

 This crime often occurs when a citizen wants to go hunting or practice shooting in a wide-open area with not many people around so that it is safe to practice firing a gun.

 There are many different types of trespass, including trespass on a dwelling or home, structure or conveyance, construction site, and school grounds.
 Each of these circumstances carries different legal responsibilities and penalties.